 4. Twitch

-Twitch is a live-focused video streaming platform built around real-time content and audience interaction.
+Twitch is a live streaming video platform designed to support long-form content, making it ideal for creators looking to build loyal communities and expand engagement.
 According to Twitch’s own reporting, the platform sees over 30 million daily active users, with live streams watched across gaming, tech, events, and brand activations.
+Twitch is a leader in live streaming, particularly for gaming, and provides real-time audience interaction.

 Unlike on-demand video platforms, Twitch centers on live video and community engagement.
 Viewers can interact through chat, reactions, and subscriptions while content is happening, which creates a very different viewing experience.